 If circumstances cause a roll to have both advantage and disadvantage, you are considered to have neither of them, and you roll one d20.
 This is true even if multiple circumstances impose disadvantage and only one grants advantage or vice versa.
 In such a situation, you have neither advantage nor disadvantage.

-When you have advantage or disadvantage and something in the game, such as the halfling’s Lucky trait, lets you reroll the d20, you can reroll only one of the dice.
-You choose which one.
-For example, if a Halfling
+When you have advantage or disadvantage and something in the game, such as the halfling’s Lucky trait

-You usually gain advantage or disadvantage through the use of Special Abilities
+You usually gain advantage or disadvantage through the use of special abilities, actions

 can also give a character advantage.
 The